murchandamus/bips/bip-update-process.md

 BIP.

-If someone is interested in assuming ownership of a BIP, they should send an email asking to take over, addressed to the original authors and the BIP editors.
-If the authors do not respond to email in a timely manner, the BIP editors will make a unilateral decision (which may be amended should the original authors make a delayed reappearance).
+If someone is interested in assuming ownership of a BIP, they should send an email asking to take over, addressed to the original authors, the BIP Editors, and the Bitcoin Development Mailing List.
+If the authors do not respond in a timely manner (e.g. two weeks), the BIP editors will make a unilateral decision (which may be amended should the original authors make a delayed reappearance).

 ## BIP Licensing